rdurica/php_starter_kit/README.md

 ![php8](https://github.com/user-attachments/assets/265bf808-0e8e-40a8-87fe-f473a708208d)

-"PHP Starter Kit" is a blank PHP application template that includes a Docker image pre-configured with PHP-FPM, Nginx, Composer, Opcache with JIT, SSL for local developent.
+"PHP Starter Kit" is a blank  preconfigured docker template for building PHP applications.

 ## Overview

-The Docker image provides a consistent and reproducible environment, which is particularly useful when working with a team of developers or deploying to production.
+The starter kit is built on the latest stable version of PHP and includes all the necessary extensions and libraries to get you started.
+This repository is intended to be a starting point for new projects and can be easily customized to fit the specific needs of your project.
 With this starter kit, developers can focus on writing code and not worry about the underlying setup.

-The starter kit is built on the latest stable version of PHP and includes all the necessary extensions and libraries to get you going.
-This repository is intended to be a starting point for new projects and can be easily customized to fit the specific needs of your project.
+Key aspects of the starter kit:
+ - The Docker image is based on latest php-fpm-alpine with NGINX (using UNIX sockets).
+ - Minimal image size while still providing all the necessary tools and extensions (~65 MB).
+ - Dedicated network `apps` for local development.
+ - SSL (HTTP/2) for localhost
+ - Makefile for easy management of the Docker container.

 ## Getting Started

-1. Clone the repository: git clone https://github.com/rdurica/php_starter_kit.git
+1. Clone the repository: `git clone https://github.com/rdurica/php_starter_kit.git`
 2. Build the Docker image, ssl certificates: `make init`
 4. Access the application in your browser at https://localhost